ravindu644/Android-Kernel-Tutorials/README.md

   - On some devices, **compiling a custom kernel can break system-level functionalities like Wi-Fi, touch, sound, and even cause the system to not boot.**

   - The reason behind this is that the device can't load the external kernel modules `(*.ko)`, due to linux's prebuilt security feature `(symversioning, signature)` that prevent malicious kernel module to load.
-It's located inside `/vendor/lib/modules` directory, after installing a custom kernel.

   - To fix this issue, [use this patch](./patches/010.Disable-CRC-Checks.patch) to force the kernel to load those modules.